RubixML/ML/README.md

 >- D. P. Kingma et al. (2014).
 Adam: A Method for Stochastic Optimization.

 ### Cyclical
-The Cyclical optimizer uses a global learning rate that cycles between the lower and upper bound over a designated period while also decaying the upper bound by a factor of gamma each step.
-Cyclical learning rates have been shown to help escape local minima and saddle points thus achieving higher accuracy.
+The Cyclical optimizer uses a global learning rate that cycles between the lower and upper bound over a designated period while also decaying the upper bound by the decay coefficient at each step.
+Cyclical learning rates have been shown to help escape bad local minima and saddle points thus achieving lower training loss.

 > [Source](https://github.com/RubixML/RubixML/blob/master/src/NeuralNet/Optimizers/Cyclical.php)